 Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle

-From its humble beginnings, Chef Chan Hong Meng’s hawker stall is now internationally famous for its soya sauce chicken rice, and also happens to be the world’s most affordable Michelin-starred meal.
+From humble beginnings, Chef Chan Hon Meng’s hawker stall is now internationally famous for its soya sauce chicken rice, and also happens to be the world’s most affordable Michelin-starred meal.
 Aside from its world-famous chicken rice, you may also opt for a range of alternative, stick-to-your-ribs fare, such as the roasted pork rice and pork ribs rice.

 Refine your appreciation for wine while indulging in hearty Gallic fare at Ma Cuisine.
-Located in a spacious shophouse along Craig Road, the establishment was founded by owners Antony Charmetant and Mathieu Escoffier, who have curated a collection of over 600 wines from various regions of Europe.
+Located in a spacious shophouse along Craig Road, the establishment was founded by owners Anthony Charmetant and Mathieu Escoffier, who have curated a collection of over 600 wines from various regions of Europe.

 Ma Cuisine.
 38 Craig Road, Singapore 089676. +65 6224 1838.